cleestofuh/HealthbookHW3/README.md

 - All the minimized files are in a folder called dist.
 - All functions of POC work but UI part needs to be fixed.
 (Screen Size.. etc)
 - Even if user log out, the app works as it seems.
 (Rollbar catches that error - After user log out, currentuser will be NULL)
+- None of our teammember has a Macbook, and PhoneGap requires a developer certificate in order to compile the package for IOS.
+Thus, we only compiled the package for Android phone.
+The apk file can be installed in Android devices, and the interface is exactly the same as what we see in web.
+However, we are not able to sign up or login due to the purpose of our application is for web instead of phone.
+Screenshots of running the application are provided in the screenshots folder.
+  The apk file is also included.

 ---------------------------------------------------------------------
 Contribution to HW5